QUOTES-What investors are saying about the new virus variant | Business

 - United Kingdom

-Asian stocks suffered their sharpest drop in three months and European stocks sank more than 3% on Friday, as reports of a newly identified and possibly vaccine-resistant coronavirus variant drove investors out of riskier assets.
+U.S. stock index futures pointed to a slide at the post-Thanksgiving Wall Street open and oil hit two-month lows as fears of a possibly vaccine-resistant coronavirus variant sent investors scurrying to safe-haven assets.
 Asian and European countries rushed to tighten restrictions on Friday after a new and possibly vaccine-resistant coronavirus variant was detected in South Africa, with Singapore and India announcing stricter border controls and more rigorous testing.

+PETER RUTTER, HEAD OF EQUITIES AT ROYAL LONDON ASSET MANAGEMENT "This news is putting the handbrake on markets.
+This could be the moment that people look back on as derailing the economic recovery and rate rises.
+What we have is a big insertion of uncertainty rather than something material but markets don't like that.

+"The very fact we don't know, is what's concerning the market.
+There is a huge range of outcomes that can happen.
+We could have serious lockdowns or we get no lockdowns and a booming economy."
+STEEN JAKOBSEN, CHIEF INVESTMENT OFFICER, SAXO BANK:

 SUSANNAH STREETER, SENIOR INVESTMENT AND MARKETS ANALYST, HARGREAVES LANSDOWN: "Fear has gripped the financial markets with the travel industry flying into another violent storm, after the discovery of a new COVID strain which could be far more contagious and may render vaccines less effective."